matthewpalmer/matthewpalmer.github.io/_posts/2022-11-21-best-launcher-app-macos-launchbar-alfred.md

 category: mac
 ---

-**LaunchBar vs Alfred vs Quicksilver vs FastFolderFinder compared.**
+## LaunchBar vs Alfred vs Quicksilver vs FastFolderFinder compared

 Launcher apps help you do stuff on your Mac *really* quickly, without taking your hands off the keyboard.